ajourneythroughdatascience/deep-dives/computer-science/destructuring-in-javascript/destructuring-in-javascript.md

 ```

 ## 2. Extracting intermittently from an unknown array
-Let us imagine a scenario where we have an array with two levels of depth, and would like to extract the first, third and fifth elements from the first level, and all the elements except the first one, from the second level.
-However, the number of elements in the second level are unknown to us (*we only know that there's at least two elements*).
+Let us imagine a scenario where we have an array with two levels of depth and would like to extract the first, third, and fifth elements from the first level and all the elements except the first one from the second level.
+However, the number of elements in the second level is unknown to us (*we only know that there are at least two elements*).

-The structure is something as such:
+The structure is something such as:

 ##### **Code**
 ```JavaScript